WHAT’S COMING UP?

 SUNDAY 25th MARCH FIELD TRIP: Weather and other conditions permitting this will be a re-run of the planned February trip which was cancelled due to heavy rain immediately beforehand.
 (Yes, although the planned day dawned fine and sunny this had not been forecast so even the proposed “Plan B” would have been ill-advised and, rain or shine, our original Plan A would have been impossibly boggy).
 This will be a great opportunity to learn more about our glider monitoring project.
-Please follow this link for full details of the trip.

 SUNDAY 8th APRIL TOWNSVILLE BRANCH AGM.
 This will be held at the NQCC Office (114 Boundary Street, Railway Estate) starting at 9.30am.
 All members are warmly invited to attend.
 If unable to come you are invited to complete and return the proxy form which will be mailed to members shortly.